Clear House Accountants

 1. Limited partnership:

 The limited partnership structure was introduced in the Limited Partnership Act (1907) and differs from limited liability partnership.
-In this structure, each partner has their liability limited to their contribution to the partnership with one partner with unlimited liability
+In this structure, each partner has their liability limited to their capital contribution to the partnership with one partner with unlimited liability.
+The business name is also protected under the Companies House.

 1. Limited liability partnership

-Limited liability partnership, which functions under the Limited Liability Partnership Act (2000) and the Companies Act (2006), is also subject to transparent taxation whilst property and land can be held under it.
+Limited liability partnership,, a company structure that functions under the Limited Liability Partnership Act (2000) and the Companies Act (2006), is also subject to transparent taxation whilst property and land can be held under it.

 Selecting a business structure can be complicated and can create many issues if selected without thinking about the short and long term benefits.
-It is always advisable to locate a startup accountant, an accounting firm nearby, a chartered accountant, accountant, bookkeeper or a professional who can help you set up the correct foundation for your business which helps you in the short term and the long term.
+It is always advisable to locate aย startup accountant, anย accounting firm nearby, aย chartered accountant,ย or a professional who can help you set up the correct foundation for your business that helps you in the short term and the long term.

 Which entities are unable to form partnerships?